-In \cite{dbchmprs2021_arxiv_tt_rounding} which studies the related problem of tensor train rounding, a tensor train embedding is proposed that is similar to ours --- the embedding consists of a tensor train network where each factor has i.i.d.
+In \cite{dbchmprs2021_arxiv_tt_rounding} which studies the related problem of Tensor Train rounding, a Tensor Train embedding similar to ours is proposed --- the embedding consists of a Tensor Train network where each factor has i.i.d.
 Gaussian entries.
-This work also proposes the ``right-to-left partial contraction'' operation to quickly apply this embedding to another tensor train.
-The work \cite{dbchmprs2021_arxiv_tt_rounding} does not analyze the error incurred using this embedding in their algorithms, and it is not used as a subspace embedding or affine embedding.
-Instead, it is used to approximately perform the QR decomposition of matrices of the form $T_{X, n} T_{Y, n + 1 : N}$, where $Y$ is a tensor train of length $N$ given as the input to the tensor train rounding algorithm, and $T_{Y, n + 1 : N}$ is a matrix formed from cores $n + 1$ through $N$ of $Y$.
-Cores $n + 1$ through $N$ of the Gaussian tensor train network are applied to $T_{Y, n + 1 : N}$, and the column span of the resulting matrix is computed.
+This work also proposes the ``right-to-left partial $\circ$'' operation to quickly apply this embedding to another Tensor Train.
+The work \cite{dbchmprs2021_arxiv_tt_rounding} does not analyze the error incurred using this embedding in their algorithms, and the embedding is not used as a subspace embedding or affine embedding.
+Instead, it is used to approximately perform the QR decomposition of matrices of the form $T_{X, n} T_{Y, n + 1 : N}$, where $Y$ is a Tensor Train of length $N$ given as the input to the Tensor Train rounding algorithm, and $T_{Y, n + 1 : N}$ is a matrix formed from cores $n + 1$ through $N$ of $Y$.
+Cores $n + 1$ through $N$ of the Gaussian Tensor Train network are applied to $T_{Y, n + 1 : N}$, and the column span of the resulting matrix is computed.